 Last Saturday, the Potsdam Museum Barberini opened with the retrospective Color and Light.
 The Neo-Impressionist Henri-Edmond Cross is another exhibition dedicated to Classical Modernism in France.
 Around 1900 Cross was regarded as one of the most important representatives of the French avant-garde and was known for his light-flooded depictions of the Riviera.
 On the first two days after the opening, around 2.200 visitors flocked into the house to marvel at his colorful dream landscapes.
 The large-scale retrospective includes numerous Neo-Impressionist masterpieces from some of the world's most important museums, including loans from the Musée d'Orsay in Paris, the National Gallery of Art in Washington, the Museo Nacional Thyssen-Bornemisza in Madrid, the Museum of Fine Arts in Houston, and the Ny Carlsberg Glyptotek in Copenhagen.
 They are complemented by selected key works from international private collections that are otherwise not accessible to the public.
 Parallel to the cross exhibition, the Museum Barberini is presenting Olympian Gods in the exhibition of masterpieces from the Antikensammlungen of the Staatliche Kunstsammlungen Dresden.

-Due to a technical change in the course of the DSGVO it is possible that you will not have access to the protected files after a successful login.
-In this case, please log out and reset your password when logging in again.
-If your email address is correctly stored with us, you will receive an email with a link to reset your password.
+Due to a technical change in course of the GDPR it is possible that you will not have access to the protected files after a successful login.
+In this case, please contact us via email.

 Please use this material only in the context of current reporting on the Museum Barberini and include all captions and copyright information provided upon publication.
 A maximum of 72 dpi is allowed for Internet publications.

 For copyright reasons, some images must be deposited in a password-protected area.
 More extensive legal provisions apply in particular to works by artists that are represented by VG Bild-Kunst (exhibitions Picasso.
-The Late Work and Artists from the GDR.
+The Late Work and Artists from the GDR).
 These works may not be altered and may only be reproduced in their entirety.
 In addition, reproducing these images free of charge is only permitted in conjunction with current news coverage (starting three months before the exhibition opens and up to six weeks after it closes).
-Furthermore, any use for social media or product advertising is subject to licensing conditions and fees and any agreements regarding this must be arranged directly with VG Bild-Kunst: firstname.lastname@example.org.
+Furthermore, any use for social media (Facebook, Twitter, Instagram) or product advertising is subject to licensing conditions and fees and any agreements regarding this must be arranged directly with VG Bild-Kunst firstname.lastname@example.org.